-A discussion of the risks associated with an investment in the Fund is contained in the Prospectus under the headings "Fund Summary-Principal Investment Strategies", and "Additional Information About the Principal Investment Strategies and Risks."
+A discussion of the risks associated with an investment in the Fund is contained in the Prospectus under the headings "Fund Summary-Principal Investment Strategies" with respect to the applicable Fund, and "Additional Information About the Principal Investment Strategies and Risks."
 The discussion below supplements, and should be read in conjunction with, such sections of the Prospectus.